Hybrid Search: Combining Keyword and Vector Search for Better Retrieval

 Alternative Fusion Methods

-While RRF is the most popular fusion method, there are alternatives:
+RRF is the most popular approach, but there are alternatives worth knowing:

-Combine normalized scores from BM25 and vector search using weighted averages:
+Combine normalized scores from BM25 and vector search using a weighted average:

-This requires score normalization and tuning the weight α.
+This requires score normalization and manual tuning of the weight α, which is why RRF is

-Train a reranker model that takes both BM25 and vector scores as features and learns optimal weights.
+Train a reranker model that takes both BM25 and vector scores as features and learns optimal weights from labeled data.
+This is more complex but can achieve higher accuracy if you have enough labeled query-document pairs.

-Dynamically adjust the fusion weights based on query characteristics.
-For example, short queries rely more on BM25, while long semantic queries favor vector search.
+Dynamically adjust the fusion weights based on the query.
+Short, precise queries rely more on BM25; long, conceptual queries favor vector search.

 When to Use Hybrid Search